The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

 Work by \citet{Milbourne2021} suggests that for solar twins, where spot and facular contrasts are relatively well constrained by theory and solar observations, it should be possible to recover spot and facular filling factors using a combination of high-fidelity broadband photometry and a magnetic-activity tracer such as the Ca S-index (which can either be obtained using high-resolution spectroscopy or narrow-band photometry).
 The first results are promising (\autoref{fig:milbourne}), though they rely on accurate knowledge of the spot and facular contrasts.
 There is also both theoretical and observational evidence that spot and facular contrasts are affected by stellar metallicity, but the effects have not been fully explored in detail for a large population \citep{Karoff18, witzke2018}.
 Thus, more information on active-region contrasts for different spectral types and metallicities is needed before this can be extended to stars with non-solar spectral types.
 Further work will also be needed to explore how the location and relative importance of spots and faculae affects such reconstructions.

 To map and understand the distribution of faculae, their spectral signatures should be further explored.
 Faculae have strong UV contrasts, though this has as yet been not fully explored, mainly due to a lack of time-resolved UV photometry.
-Broadly, optical photometry has been traditionally considered to retrieve stellar heterogeneities from long-term photometry, with the Str\"{o}mgren $b$ and $y$ filters commonly considered \citep[e.g.][]{Gray-05}.
-FUV photometry may provide a promising addition to this set, though current capabilities may enable only a limited benefit compared to monitoring of stellar calcium emission features \citep{Findeisen11}.
-In the near-IR, there is some evidence that signatures of stellar activity may be even smaller than anticipated for some young stars \citep{Miyakawa21}, making them a sub-optimal choice to measure long-term photometric variability.
-However, \citet{Stefansson18} highlight a promising custom filter, 30-nm wide and centered at 857\,nm.
-This filter spans the Ca\,\textsc{ii} infrared triplet and minimises the effects of telluric absorption.
-These authors suggest this filter offers an inexpensive opportunity to study stellar activity in the near-IR; further work should be undertaken to determine the usefulness of this or other potential bandpasses in the context of identifying and quantifying the extent of stellar surface heterogeneities.
+Broadly, optical photometry has been traditionally considered to retrieve stellar heterogeneities from long-term photometry, with the Str\"{o}mgren $b$ and $y$ filters commonly considered \citep[e.g.,][]{Gray-05}.
+Far ultraviolet photometry may provide a promising addition to this set, though current capabilities may enable only a limited benefit compared to monitoring of stellar calcium emission features \citep{Findeisen11}.
+In the NIR, there is some evidence that signatures of stellar activity may be even smaller than anticipated for some young stars \citep{Miyakawa21}, making them a sub-optimal choice to measure long-term photometric variability.
+However, \citet{Stefansson18} highlight a promising custom filter, 300-\AA wide and centered at 8570\,\AA.
+This filter spans the Ca\,\textsc{ii} infrared triplet (8498\,\AA, 8542\,\AA, 8662\,\AA) and minimises the effects of telluric absorption.
+These authors suggest this filter offers an inexpensive opportunity to study stellar activity in the NIR; further work should be undertaken to determine the usefulness of this or other potential bandpasses, spanning features such as the Na D doublet (5890\,\AA, 5896\,\AA) or the metastable He 10830\,\AA{} line \citep[e.g.,][]{Vaughan1968}, in the context of identifying and quantifying the extent of stellar surface heterogeneities.